leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/weighted_normal.rst

    a bit like a contrast setting for a picture.

    A value of 50 means all faces are weighted uniformly.
    More than 50 means faces with higher area or angles are given even more weight (more "contrast").
    Less than 50 means faces with higher area or angles are given lesser weights (less "contrast").

 Threshold
    A weight-rounding threshold which means that, if two angles or areas differ by less than that threshold, they will get equal weights.

-Vertex Group
-   If a vertex group is specified, the modifier will only affect those vertices.
-   The "arrow" button to its right will invert the selection (only affect the vertices *not* in the vertex group).

 Keep Sharp
    Preserve :ref:`sharp edges <modeling_meshes_normals_sharp_edge>`,